KoduruNani/Flipkart-2/.copilot/prompts.md

 "Check this code for security vulnerabilities and code quality issues."

 ## Deletion Guard
-"Does this code perform file/database deletions?
+"Does this code perform file/database deletions or file removals?
 Highlight any risk."

 ## Refactor Suggestion
 "Suggest architectural or design improvements for this file."